Link the Classroom to Careers

 For more information or questions regarding any of Career Education & Development programs or services please contact us at 609-652-4650.

 Sometimes your preceptee may ask, "What are my career options within a given major?"
 Let them know that in addition to your assistance they can talk to a career advisor in Career Education & Development.
 More specifically preceptees sometimes ask you "What can I do with a Major in __________?"
-For beginning answers to that question, click here for resources.
-You may also want to share and discuss this handout which focuses on what students should do each year of college in order to stay on track with their career development.
+For beginning answers to that question, use the "What Can I Do With This Major?" tool.
+You can also click here to see all of our student resources, including this handout which focuses on what students should do each year of college in order to stay on track with their career development.

 Students may come to Career Education & Development and get editing assistance in writing personal statements for admissions, discuss the timeline and strategy for the application process or access our extensive collection of reference books.
 Additionally, students can tap into our collection of web links that include resources to search for graduate programs and information and prep tools for graduate tests.